ember-learn/guides-source/guides/release/templates/handlebars-basics.md

 If you make a mistake like forgetting to close a tag or missing a quotation mark, you will see some errors when you run the app with `ember serve`.
 However, reading the error message on the page or in your browser's developer console will get you going again right away.

-## Types of Templates
+## Types of templates

-There are two main types of Templates: Route Templates and Component Templates.
+There are two main types of templates: Route templates and Component templates.

-A Route Template determines what is shown when someone visits a particular url, like `https://guides.emberjs.com/some-route`.
-A Component Template has bits of content that can be reused in multiple places throughout the app, like buttons or forms.
+A Route template determines what is shown when someone visits a particular url, like `https://guides.emberjs.com/some-route`.
+A Component template has bits of content that can be reused in multiple places throughout the app, like buttons or forms.

-The best way to tell if a Template is part of a Route or Component is to look at the filepath.
-If you look at an existing app, you will see Templates in many different places in the app folder structure!
-This is to help the app stay organized as it grows from one to one hundred Templates.
+The best way to tell if a template is part of a Route or Component is to look at the filepath.
+If you look at an existing app, you will see templates in many different places in the app folder structure!
+This is to help the app stay organized as it grows from one to one hundred templates.

-## Making new Templates
+## Making new templates

 New templates should be made using the [Ember CLI](https://cli.emberjs.com).
 It helps ensure that the files go in the right place in the app folder structure, and that they follow the right file naming conventions.
 If you have never used the Ember CLI before, it is recommended to do the [Tutorial]().

-For example, either of these commands will generate `.hbs` Template files (and other things!) in your app:
+For example, either of these commands will generate `.hbs` template files (and other things!) in your app:

 ```sh
 ember generate component my-component-name